Jantalus/tesis/TracerPIN_modified/README.md

 Why use this tool?
 ----------------------
-For tracing the actual CPU loads and stores performed on a variable.
+To trace the actual CPU loads and stores performed on a variable in a program execution. **Mainly static or dynamic primitive types OR arrays of primitive types.**

 Motivation
 ----------